akira80kv/DSR-Hitless-Guide/README.md

 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%2047.png)

+# Super Smough
 Some things might happen.
 Ideally, Ornstein will do his charged attack.
 You can just walk to the right to make him miss and hit him once.
 Any other attack roll and R1.
 Make sure smough is always behind the pillar, 3 hits kills him.

 During second phase go to this pillar and be parallel to Smough.
 When he does his overhead jump attack, run hit him and go back behind the pillar.
 Use his soul.
 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%2048.png)

+# Super Ornstein
+Same thing, dodge to the right and after orn's first attack, run over to smough.
+You should always be able to see ornstein.
+When you see the oportunity, hit smough.

+During second phase, stay close to orn's left leg and dodge his moves, and hit him until he dies!

+---
 Kill her with an arrow

 ![Untitled](DS1R%20No%20Hit%20214cd1d64795462f95079ef33d2acf2e/Untitled%2049.png)